-PRC regulations require that before an investor sells any share, there should be sufficient shares in the account; otherwise the relevant PRC exchanges will reject the sell order concerned.
-The SEHK will carry out pre-trade checking on China A Shares sell orders of its participants (ie, the stock brokers) to ensure there is no over-selling.
+PRC regulations require that before an investor sells any Eligible Securities, there should be sufficient Eligible Securities in the account before market opens on that day; otherwise the relevant PRC exchanges will reject the sell order concerned.
+The SEHK will carry out pre-trade checking on Eligible Securities sell orders of its participants (i.e. the stock brokers) to ensure there is no over-selling.

-If a Portfolio desires to sell certain China A Shares it holds, the SEHK requires that the broker involved in the sale of the China A Shares confirms the Portfolio holds sufficient amount of those China A Shares before the market opens on the day of selling ("trading day").
-If the broker cannot confirm this prior to the market opens, it will not be able to execute the sale of those China A Shares on behalf of the Portfolio on that trading day.
-Because of this requirement, the Portfolios need to facilitate this broker confirmation in order to dispose of holdings of China A Shares in a timely manner.
+If a Portfolio desires to sell certain Eligible Securities it holds, the SEHK requires that the broker involved in the sale of the relevant Eligible Securities confirms the Portfolio holds a sufficient amount of such Eligible Securities before the market opens on the day of selling ("Trading Day").
+If the broker cannot confirm this prior to the market opens, it will not be able to execute the sale of those Eligible Securities on behalf of the Portfolio on that Trading Day.
+Because of this requirement, the Portfolios need to facilitate this broker confirmation in order to dispose of their holdings of the Eligible Securities in a timely manner.

-Some local custodians are offering solutions to assist investors in meeting this requirement without the need to pre-deliver the shares to the broker prior to the trading date.
+Some local custodians are offering solutions to assist investors in meeting this requirement without the need to pre-deliver the securities to the broker prior to the trading date.
 For example, certain local custodians are offering an "integrated brokerage/custodian model" where the local custodian will be appointed to act as the sub-custodian to the relevant Portfolio.
-Subsequently, the brokerage arm of the local custodian will be provided with sufficient evidence that sufficient shares are held by the Portfolio to allow the broker to execute the sale of the relevant China A Shares.
-This model allows the Portfolio to ensure that all shares remain in custody at all times.
-Separately, the SEHK has implemented an enhanced pre-trade checking model which investors will no longer need to pre-deliver shares to brokers.
+Subsequently, the brokerage arm of the local custodian will be provided with sufficient evidence that a sufficient amount is held by the Portfolio to allow the broker to execute the sale of the relevant Eligible Securities.
+This model allows the Portfolio to ensure that all securities remain in custody at all times.
+Separately, the SEHK has implemented an enhanced pre-trade checking model which investors will no longer need to pre-deliver securities to brokers.
 Custodians will need to open a "special segregated account" with CCASS (the Central Clearing and Settlement System operated by the HKSCC for the clearing securities listed or traded on SEHK) for investors which will generate a unique investor ID.
 CCASS will snapshot the securities holdings in that account to facilitate pre-trade checking requirements.
 Brokers when executing sell orders for investors who opt to use the enhanced model will need to provide the investor ID as an identifier.
 The aim of the enhanced model is to allow greater flexibility to investors to use multiple brokers.
 The SEHK will also be implementing a further enhancement by introducing an additional Renminbi interbank bulk settlement run at night time.
 This further enhancement will allow Renminbi cash settlement to be fully confirmed on the same day, achieving a true delivery-versus-payment arrangement.

-The Company has currently adopted the integrated custody/brokerage model in respect of a Portfolio but is investigating the above enhancements.
-The Company intends to adopt the enhanced pre-trade checking model and utilise the enhanced Renminbi interbank bulk settlement in respect of a Portfolio once all the related operational and implementation issues, have been resolved.
+The Company has currently adopted the integrated custody/brokerage model in respect of its Portfolios but is investigating the above enhancements.
+The Company intends to adopt the enhanced pre-trade checking model and utilise the enhanced Renminbi interbank bulk settlement in respect of its Portfolios once all the related operational and implementation issues, have been resolved.
 However, please note that there is no guarantee that any such proposal will be, or will continue to be, implemented and will not be revoked, how effective and it will be in helping to address the requirement or what the costs associated with using it will be.